01-edu/public/subjects/shopping_mall/README.md

 - `biggest_store`: receives a `Mall` and returns the `Store` with the most `square_meters`.
 - `highest_paid_employee`: receives a `Mall` and returns a vector containing the `Employee`(s) with the highest salary.
 - `nbr_of_employees`: receives a `Mall` and returns the number of employees and guards as a `usize`.
-- `check_for_securities`: receives a `Mall` and a vector of `Guard`.
+- `check_for_securities`: receives a `Mall` and a map of `Guard`s keyed by their names as a `String`.
 If there is not at least 1 guard for every 200 square meters of total floor size, a guard should be added to the `Mall.guards`.
 - `cut_or_raise`: receives a `Mall`.
 For each employee, the salary will be raised by 10% if they work for 10 hours or more, else their salary will be decreased by 10%.
 You can consider that guards are not employees of the mall.

 ### Expected Function